Engine Fault Code P0420 – Symptoms, Causes, Fix

 - Check O2 sensor voltage reading.
 Standard readings should be around 0.4 to 0.5 volts on most engines.
 If it’s wildly off or bouncing around then it’s likely an issue with the catalytic converter

 Sometimes engines have minor hiccups and fault codes randomly appear.
 In these cases simply clearing and deleting the code may fix the problem.
-Otherwise, it’s time to track down what’s actually causing DTC P0420.
+Otherwise, it’s time to track down what’s actually causing it.
 The above steps are pretty effective for exhaust leaks and cat failure.
 However, if you’re getting other engine codes then it’s going to take a bit more ingenuity and problem solving.

 What are the repair costs for engine fault code P0420?
 Below is a breakdown of repair costs for some common fixes: